 Are you green fingered and keen to help improve the Park’s planting scheme, as well as have a say in its future development?

-Collett Park is held by a charity and managed by the Collett Park Management Committee.
-The physical landscape of Collett Park is maintained by the Town Rangers, Pete and Danny.
+Collett Park is held by a charity and managed within the Recreation, Amenities & Environment Committee.
+The physical landscape of Collett Park is maintained by ID Verde.

-The Committee and the Rangers would like to work with an active and dedicated Friends group to help improve the open space for the benefit of all visitors.
+The Committee and ID Verde would like to work with an active and dedicated Friends group to help improve the open space for the benefit of all visitors.

 If you are interested in getting together with other fans of Collett Park to help shape its future, then please contact the Town Council office.